14739 - Mirror Room with −45° Mirrors

 We place a number of two-sided mirrors at a −45° angle ("\" orientation) inside a rectangular room of width W and depth D.

-The room boundary contains 2 × (W + D) windows, numbered in counterclockwise order starting from 0 at the top edge.
+The room boundary contains 2 × (W + D) windows, numbered in counterclockwise order starting from 0 at the bottom edge.

 When a light ray enters the room from one window, it travels straight through the grid.